PulseDevelopmentGroup/buster/README.md

 - `.env` file(s)
 - `Dockerfile` for container builds
 - `.dockerignore`
+- `data/config.json` for bot config (unless a URL is specified)
-- Any config files or DB's
+- Any other config files or DB's

 ### `src/`
-Where the code is located, with `index.ts` being the main file.
+Where the code is located, with `index.ts` being the main file and `setup.ts` being any code that is ran _immediately_ upon launch.

 ### `src/commands/`
 _[Command Class](https://sapphiredev.github.io/framework/classes/Command.html)_